 What kind of nutrients could drinking tears provide?

 There has been quite a bit of research on insects feeding on mammal tears.
-A phenomenon known as lachryphagy.
+This phenomenon is known as lachryphagy.
 But the same scenario with reptiles as hosts is less documented.

-In December 2014, Carlos de la Rosa, an aquatic ecologist from Costa Rica lead a group of researchers and students on a boat trip down Costa Rica’s Puerto Viejo River.
-On the trip, they chanced upon a swarm of butterflies hovering over a lazy alligator basking in the sun on the banks of the river.
+In December 2014, Carlos de la Rosa, an aquatic ecologist from Costa Rica led a group of researchers and students on a boat trip down Costa Rica’s Puerto Viejo River.
+On the journey, they chanced upon a swarm of butterflies hovering over a lazy alligator basking in the sun on the banks of the river.
 You can check out their video of the incident below.

 Can these insects get their salts from some other source?

 Yes.
-Depending on their immediate habitat, different species of insects can have different sources.
+Depending on the insects’ immediate habitat, different species of insects can have different sources.
 They could derive their nutrients from the soil (mud-puddling), tears (lachryphagy), rotting plants, fruits, urine, feces and in some rare cases, even blood.

 Why do they need these nutrients?

 According to a research published in the sixteenth volume of Ecological Entomology in 1991, these salts and macronutrients play various roles in the physiology, ethology, and ecology of insects.
 However, the need for consumption of these nutrients depends on the sexes and ages of the insects.
-As a matter of fact, it was observed that the consumption of this scarce resource was primarily dominated by males.
+As a matter of fact, males primarily dominate the consumption of this scarce resource.
 Male butterflies need to stay in flight more than their female counterparts and hence, have a greater need for sodium due to increased neuromuscular activity.
-Males also transferred these nutrients to females during mating.
+Moreover, males also transferred these nutrients to females during mating.
 This transfer of nutrients eventually enhances the survival rate of the eggs.